Bayesian Inference

 • Post ChatGPT 4: Generating coherent text/images/video, signs of reasoning

-• Statistics is great at answering questions that humans find hard
+• Statistics is useful for answering questions that humans are not able to do

 • How fast does a drug clear from the body?